Care and Storage of Cheese

 A cheeseboard is an enjoyable arrangement of cheese and other treats arranged on a board or platter.
 In addition to cheese, a cheeseboard might contain roasted nuts, olives, peppers, jellies -- even chocolates.
-To learn more, see our free course on how to make cheeseboards.

 There are many different ways to enjoy fresh artisan cheese.
 Here are just a few suggestions: